 What to Expect After Your Regional Block Procedure

-After your regional block procedure, you will still get general anesthesia and will be asleep for your surgery.
+After your regional block procedure, you’ll still get general anesthesia and will be asleep for your surgery.

 Risks of Regional Blocks to Your Breast, Armpit, or Chest Wall